obscureozy/ton-wallet-testnet/README.md

 # TON Wallet Testnet

-A simple script to send TON coins on the testnet.
+Bunch of simple scripts to create a wallet, check the wallend and send TON coins on the testnet.

 ## Security Notice